osg-htc/docs/docs/worker-node/install-singularity.md

 The instructions in this section are for enabling singularity with non-setuid executables, which is available in OASIS, the OSG Software [CVMFS distribution](/worker-node/install-cvmfs).

+!!! danger "Technology Preview"
+    Unprivileged Singularity relies on the Red Hat technology preview of unprivileged user namespaces.
+    Red Hat does not consider technology preview features to be ready for production, so security issues are not guaranteed to be addressed promptly.

 ### Enabling Singularity via OASIS ###

 If the operating system is an EL 7 variant and has been updated to the EL